Indicators

 Exponential Moving Average

-Section titled “Exponential Moving Average”A twist on the moving average, this one gives more weight to recent prices, making it more responsive to current market conditions.
-The weights for n-day EMA are applied as below:
+Section titled “Exponential Moving Average”This is a moving average that gives more weight to recent prices, making it more responsive to current market conditions.
+The weights for an n-day EMA are applied as follows:

 W = 2 / (n + 1)EMA = previous EMA x (1 - W) + current Price x WUltimate Smoother

-Section titled “Ultimate Smoother”While the EMA is a simple first-order filter that smooths data by giving more weight to recent prices, the Ultimate Smoother, developed by John Ehlers, uses a more sophisticated method that subtracts the response of a High Pass filter from the input data to minimize lag, resulting in more timely signals with a slight trade-off in smoothness.
+Section titled “Ultimate Smoother”Unlike EMA, which is a simple first-order smoothing filter, the Ultimate Smoother, developed by John Ehlers, subtracts the response of a high-pass filter from the input data to reduce lag.
+The result is a timelier signal with a slight trade-off in smoothness.

 Max Drawdown

-Section titled “Max Drawdown”It measures the most significant drop from a peak to a trough over a set period, helping you gauge the risk of an asset or strategy.
+Section titled “Max Drawdown”This measures the largest drop from a peak to a trough over a set period, helping you gauge the risk of an asset or strategy.

 Drawdown

-Section titled “Drawdown”It measures a percentage drop from the all-time peak to the current price.
-You can combine this with a subspell to accomplish a trailing stop loss.
+Section titled “Drawdown”This measures the percentage drop from the all-time peak to the current price.
+You can combine it with a subspell to build a trailing stop-loss rule.

 Aroon-Up / Aroon-Down / Aroon